mllam/mllam-data-prep/README.md

   ...
 ```

 The `inputs` section defines the source datasets to extract data from.
-Each source dataset is defined by a key (e.g. `danra_height_levels`) which names the source, and the attributes of the source dataset:
+Each source dataset is defined by a key (e.g. `danra_height_levels`) which names the source dataset, and the attributes of the source dataset:

 - `path`: the path to the source dataset.
 This can be a local path or a URL to e.g. a zarr dataset or netCDF file, anything that can be read by `xarray.open_dataset(...)`.
 - `dims`: the dimensions that the source dataset is expected to have.
 This is used to check that the source dataset has the expected dimensions and also makes it clearer in the config file what the dimensions of the source dataset are.